ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-sg.md

 ### Step 2: Activating AI Training service

-Once you read general information and validated this services's contract terms, you can start submitting your jobs.
+Once you have read the general information and validated this services's contract terms, you can start submitting your jobs.
 Upon activating the AI Training service you grant OVHcloud access to your Object Storage containers.
-This access is only used to synchronize your data within **AI Training** with your containers.
+This access is only used to synchronise your data within **AI Training** with your containers.

 ![training onboarding page](images/01_training_oboarding.png){.thumbnail}